zenml-io/zenml/examples/wandb_tracking/README.md

 ## Overview

-This example builds on the [quickstart](../quickstart) but showcases how easily Weights&Biases (wandb) tracking can be integrated into a ZenML pipeline.
+This example builds on the [quickstart](../quickstart) but showcases how easily Weights & Biases (`wandb`) tracking can be integrated into a ZenML pipeline.

 We'll be using the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset and